 It's easy to get answers about health and nutrition!
 Just send your question by email to [email protected] and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

-Does our body process agave differently than sugar?
+Does my body process agave differently than sugar?

 This is a great question.
 Hands down, of the two choices - table sugar or agave nectar - sugar would be your better choice.
-Both are sugars but agave is predominantly fructose - about 82% fructose - where sucrose is 50% fructose and 50% glucose.
+Both are sugars, but agave is predominantly fructose - about 82% fructose - where sucrose (table sugar) is 50% fructose and 50% glucose.

 Interestingly, because of the way it is processed, fructose does not suppress ghrelin, the body's hormone that stimulates appetite.
 As such, you might consume agave nectar and take in the same amount of calories as sugar, but still be hungry.